NGT (National Green Tribunal)

 2. Form II: The other one is where compensation is demanded from the person.

-Whatsoever be the case, the procedure for filing a complaint with NGT remains the same.
+Whatever the case, the procedure for filing a complaint with NGT remains the same.

 1. Details and Documentation related to the application: Firstly, the documents related to your application are required.

 2. Application to NGT: Now that you have all the details and Documentation with you, the next step becomes the application filing.
 The sample of both the forms (Form I and II) has been displayed above on the page.
-The same you have to fill as per your case.
+The same you have to fill it out as per your case.

 3. Payment of Fees: The fee for the application needs to be paid as per the case.
 You can check the fees for filing complaints to NGT.

 4. Proceedings and Judgement by the Tribunal: The Court proceedings start after the payment of a fee.
-Both the parties get a chance to present their arguments along with the supporting documents.
+Both parties get a chance to present their arguments along with the supporting documents.
 The Tribunal then releases its final decision.
 And further compensation or penalties are decided accordingly.

 Why Litem?